What are managed identities for Azure resources?

 - You don't need to manage credentials.
 Credentials are not even accessible to you.

-- You can use managed identities to authenticate to any Azure service that supports Azure AD authentication including Azure Key Vault.
+- You can use managed identities to authenticate to any resource that supports Azure Active Directory authentication including your own applications.

 - Managed identities can be used without any additional cost.

 Managed identities for Azure resources is the new name for the service formerly known as Managed Service Identity (MSI).

 - System-assigned Some Azure services allow you to enable a managed identity directly on a service instance.
 When you enable a system-assigned managed identity an identity is created in Azure AD that is tied to the lifecycle of that service instance.
 So when the resource is deleted, Azure automatically deletes the identity for you.
 By design, only that Azure resource can use this identity to request tokens from Azure AD.

 - User-assigned You may also create a managed identity as a standalone Azure resource.
 You can create a user-assigned managed identity and assign it to one or more instances of an Azure service.
 In the case of user-assigned managed identities, the identity is managed separately from the resources that use it.